 She was forced into prostitution.
 She was sold for INR 20,000 by a relative who promised her a job in the city of dreams.
 She was bashed, raped every day until she surrendered; after a few weeks of torture.
+She was given dozes of steroid to look voluptuous and beaten every time she said no to sex.
 She would be forced to have sex with 30-40 customers every day, and her share was mere INR 10.

 The story inside the brothel is usually not something that surprises us but I was shocked to know that men wouldn’t come for sex most of the time.
 Shabnam told us that men usually came to talk, beat, torture her.
 They came to remove their frustration, irritation, and anger that can’t find an outlet elsewhere.
 She cleared our misconception of sexual gratification and explained to us that the main purpose is usually a vulgar display of power.

 It’s shocking but true.

 These men find this place perfect to express their emotions.
 Some just talk and cry during their session with a prostitute.
 Perhaps if tearful little boys were comforted instead of being shamed, they wouldn’t be angry men struggling to express and empathize with their emotions.